Claim 22

 Specifically Qiu discloses Unit Cells 1B and 1C (Refer to Fig. 3a) which have a height of 180 mm ([0056]), which is within the claimed range of 100 mm ≤ H1 ≤ 400 mm (Claim 3), and radii of 107.5 mm and 152.5 mm, respectively ([0056]), which are both within the claimed range of 100 mm ≤ R1 ≤ 400 mm (Claim 2) {Examiner Note: The corresponding radii of the disclosed examples are determined from the outer unit cell diameters disclosed by Qiu as the outer diameter of the unit cell corresponds to diameter of the unit cell housing and thus correspond to the claimed radius}.

-Qiu does not explicitly disclose the thicknesses of the cover plates and shells of the unit cell examples; however, and therefore does not particularly disclose thicknesses that satisfy the claimed equation: (R1-b)2*(H1-a)/R12*H1) ≥ 96%; wherein ((R1-b)/R1 ≥ 99% and a sum of thicknesses of the first end wall and second end wall being 0.2 mm ≤ b ≤ 2 mm (Claim 2); or wherein ((H1-b)/H1 ≥ 96% and a thickness of the side wall being 2 mm ≤ a ≤ 7 mm (Claim 3).
+Qiu does not explicitly disclose the thicknesses of the cover plates and shells of the unit cell examples; however, and therefore does not particularly disclose thicknesses that satisfy the claimed equations: (R1-b)2*(H1-a)/R12*H1) ≥ 96%, 2.5 mm ≤ a ≤ 7 mm, and (H1-a)/H1 ≥ 96% ; wherein ((R1-b)/R1 ≥ 99% and a sum of thicknesses of the first end wall and second end wall being 0.2 mm ≤ b ≤ 2 mm (Claim 2).

-Lentz, directed to cylindrical battery cell structures having an outer diameter of preferably more than 22 mm, teaches that greater wall thicknesses for the cylindrical cell casing are necessary because larger diameter cell have higher mechanical requirements ([0002];[0082]).
+Lentz, directed to cylindrical battery cell structures having an outer diameter of preferably more than 22 mm, teaches that greater wall thicknesses for the cylindrical cell casing are necessary because larger diameter cells have higher mechanical requirements ([0002];[0082]).
 Lentz further teaches that such battery cell housings will preferably have a wall thickness between 0.5 mm – 2.5mm which and that wall thicknesses above and below the taught range are conceivable depending on the cell diameter due to the radius and wall thickness having a direct effect on the allowable stress of the housing in the circumferential direction (Refer to Equation (1) and [0083];[0100]).
 Increases in wall thickness are also taught by Lentz to reduce the energy capacity of the cell housing ([00082]).

 Since the unit cell examples of Qiu are large diameter cylindrical-shaped cells and since Qiu is also concerned with maximizing cell capacity/energy density (Qiu: Fig. 1, [0010];[0056]), it would have been obvious to one with ordinary skill in the art, before the effective filing date of the claimed invention, to have the shell thickness of the unit cell examples be within the range taught by Lentz, and thus overlapping the claimed range, with a reasonable expectation of success in having a suitable thickness for the diameter sizes disclosed by Qiu.

-Selection of shell thickness within the overlapping portion of the claimed range and taught range, cover plate thicknesses that provide a sum within the overlapping portion of the claimed range and taught, and further selection of thicknesses within such ranges that would allow the example unit cells of Qiu to satisfy the claimed equation of (R1-b)2*(H1-a)/R12*H1) ≥ 96%, would have been obvious to one with ordinary skill in the art, for the purpose of maximizing the energy capacity of the battery, as desired by Qiu, while ensuring that the mechanical requirements of the larger diameter batter are met, with a reasonable expectation of success and without undue experimentation [See MPEP 2144.05(II)].
+Selection of shell thickness within the overlapping portion of the claimed range and taught range, and further selection of shell thicknesses and cover plate thicknesses that would allow the unit cells of Qiu to satisfy the claimed equations of (R1-b)2*(H1-a)/R12*H1) ≥ 96% and (R1-b)/R1 ≥ 99%, would have been obvious to one with ordinary skill in the art, for the purpose of maximizing the energy capacity of the battery, as desired by Qiu, while ensuring that the mechanical requirements of the larger diameter batter are met, with a reasonable expectation of success and without undue experimentation [See MPEP 2144.05(II)].

 Regarding Claim 4, modified Qiu discloses all limitations as set forth above.
 Qiu further discloses wherein the housing comprises a housing body (shell 4, Fig. 2b; [0050 – 0051]) and two end covers (Top cover plate 7 and bottom cover plate 8, Fig. 2b; [0050 – 0051]), wherein the housing body has two opposite disposed openings (Refer to top and bottom openings of shell 4 in Fig. 2b; [0051]), and the two end covers respectively cover the corresponding openings (Refer to Figs. 1 and 2b; [0051]); and the housing body serves as the side wall (Refer to how the shell makes up the outermost side surfaces of the unit cell in Fig. 1 and 2b) and the two end covers serve as the first wall and the second end wall, respectively (Refer to how the top cover plate 7 and bottom cover plate 8 make up the top and bottom of the unit cell in Fig. 1 and 2b).